Jason Latour: Career

 Latour sketching at Heroes Con 2010.

 While Latour was a student at East Carolina University, he began his first foray into the comics field with his creator-owned humor comic strip 4 Seats Left.

-Most recently, Latour served a Production Consultant on Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).
+Most recently, Latour served as production consultant on Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).
 Both films featured Spider-Woman, the motion-picture name of the character Latour co-created Spider-Gwen (see below).

 In late 2004, Latour and writer B. Clay Moore created the short-lived series The Expatriate at Image Comics.
 In 2009, he was hired to illustrate the Vertigo Comics Vertigo Crime graphic novel Noche Roja (with Simon Oliver, graphic novel, hc, 184 pages, 2011, ISBN 1-4012-1535-1; sc, 2011, ISBN 1-4012-3062-8), which was published in 2011, and has since worked as an artist on comic-book titles such as the 2010 Marvel Comics miniseries Daredevil: Black & White, Wolverine (2010) and the critically acclaimed crime series Scalped (Vertigo 2010).
 In 2011, his creator-owned long-form writing debut Loose Ends (with artist Chris Brunner) was published by Image Comics in conjunction with independent publisher 12-Gauge Comics.